 - (b) The prime contractor shall state that the prime contractor does not, and will not during the term of the contract discriminate in the provision of bereavement leave, family medical leave, health benefits, membership or membership discounts, moving expenses, pension and retirement benefits or travel benefits as well as any benefits other than bereavement leave, family medical leave, health benefits, membership or membership discounts, moving expenses, pension and retirement benefits or travel benefits between employees with domestic partners and employees with spouses, and/or between the domestic partners and spouses of such employees, where the domestic partnership has been registered with a governmental entity pursuant to State or local law authorizing such registration, subject to the following conditions.
 In the event that the contractor's actual cost of providing a certain benefit for the domestic partner of an employee exceeds that of providing it for the spouse of an employee, or the contractor's actual cost of providing a certain benefit for the spouse of an employee exceeds that of providing it for the domestic partner of an employee, the contractor shall not be deemed to discriminate in the provision of benefits if the contractor conditions providing such benefit upon the employee agreeing to pay the excess costs.
 In addition, in the event a contractor is unable to provide a certain benefit, despite taking reasonable measures to do so, the contractor shall not be deemed to discriminate in the provision of benefits if the contractor provides the employee with a cash equivalent.
 The Executive Director shall be the final arbiter of a contractor's compliance or substantial compliance with this policy and the Executive Director's determination shall not be appealable to the Board.
 Contractors shall treat as confidential to the maximum extent allowed by law or the requirements of contractor's insurance provider any request by an employee or applicant for employment for domestic partner or spousal benefits or any documentation of eligibility for domestic partner or spousal benefits submitted by an employee or applicant for employment. - In adopting this Section 2(b), the intent of the Board is to equalize to the maximum extent legally permitted the total compensation between similarly situated employees with spouses and employees with domestic partners. - In particular, consistent with the severability clause set forth in Section 5 below, the Board intends that if a court or agency of competent jurisdiction finds that a State or federal law, rule or regulation invalidates (1) the application of this Section to any business, person, type of compensation or benefit, or location; or (2) any other requirement of this Section, then the court or agency should sever the invalid clause and leave in effect the remainder of this Section. - (c) The contractor or subcontractor shall provide reasonable accommodation for qualified disabled applicants for employment and for qualified disabled employees.
 Said contractor or subcontractor need not provide reasonable accommodation if such would present an undue hardship.
 An undue hardship means significant difficulty or expense incurred by a contractor or subcontractor with respect to the resources and circumstances of the particular employer in relationship to the cost or difficulty of providing a specific accommodation.
-Undue hardship must be assessed on a case-by-case basis and refers not only to financial difficulty, but to reasonable accommodations that are unduly extensive, substantial, or disruptive, or those that would fundamentally alter the nature or operation of the business. may include but not be limited to more than a de minimis cost, violation of the seniority rights of other co-workers as established by a bona fide seniority system, or a health or safety risk to the employee or co-employees.
+Undue hardship must be assessed on a case-bycase basis and refers not only to financial difficulty, but to reasonable accommodations that are unduly extensive, substantial, or disruptive, or those that would fundamentally alter the nature or operation of the business.
 The burden of establishing undue hardship rests on the employer.